Focus Area for Zoological Medicine

 Zoological Medicine is a sufficiently broad career path that veterinary students should be careful to avoid too much specialization; it is arguably the ultimate mixed animal practice.
 Animal handling of a variety of species, clinical skills, and pathology are all important.
 Research, both basic and clinical, is an important component of Zoological Medicine.

-Current Number of Zoological Medicine Focused Students
+Recent/Current Number of Zoological Medicine Focused Students

 - Class 2013: 4

 - Class 2014: 6

 - Class 2015: 3